CumulusNetworks/docs/content/cumulus-netq-31/Cumulus-NetQ-Integration-Guide/Integrate-with-Grafana.md

   - **Receive**: rx\_bytes, rx\_drop, rx\_errs, rx\_frame,
     rx\_multicast, rx\_packets

 You can use Grafana version 6.x, an open source analytics and monitoring tool, to view these statistics.
-The fastest way to achieve this is by installing Grafana on an application server or locally per user, and then installing the NetQ plug-in containing the prepared NetQ dashboard.
+The fastest way to achieve this is by installing Grafana on an application server or locally per user, and then installing the NetQ plugin containing the prepared NetQ dashboard.

 {{%notice note%}}